The Mysterious “Golden Era” Passenger Railcars on the Northeast Corridor

 The Hickory Creek was built in 1948, again, for the New York Central Railroad.
 Christened by Dwight Eisenhower, it part of New York Central’s famous “20th Century Limited” line, between New York City and Chicago.
 As it was with Babbling Brook, the 20th Century Limited could not compete with air travel, and it closed in 1967 – the Hickory Creek was retired that same year.
 After a few years in the service of Ringling Brother’s and Barnum & Bailey Circus, Hickory Creek sat in a junk rail yard for nearly 20 years.
 In 1991, the United Railroad Historical Society of New Jersey purchased the Hickory Creek, and it has since been fully restored to its former glory as an observation & parlor car.

 Information about this car is hard to come by, but the Ohio River was built in 1926 for the Louisville & Nashville Railroad, a “Golden Era” leader in passenger rail travel.
-The car is held by a private owner, and currently associated with the Morristown & Erie Railway, and was recently publicly featured in celebrations for the 100th anniversary of Grand Central Terminal.
+The car was recently publicly featured in celebrations for the 100th anniversary of Grand Central Terminal.